80 Online marketing ideas

 - Pinterest – Once hugely popular, it still has many benefits and just like any platform you need to use it and evaluate if it is going to work for your business.
 Sharing images that you can link back to your website may be beneficial, particularly for handmade businesses.

-- Vine – Short, often funny video which may be a great fit for many small business.
+- TikTok – Short, often funny videos which may be a great fit for many small businesses.

 - Periscope – Instant live video with instant viewers and responders can be a great way of exposing a new product or service.
 Remember that Facebook also offers live video so the audience may be more responsive on Facebook